Wednesday, September 23, 2009

 And you all can read the results.

-But at least before everything was committed to paper there was someone looking over my poorly drafted copy.
+When I worked as a reporter my stuff didn't go directly from my brain to the printed version.
+Before everything was committed to paper there was someone looking over my poorly drafted copy.
 Well soon that'll be a thing of the past.
 (The paper he's talking about is the Wilmington News Journal.)

 Thursday, April 09, 2009